Dead Man Walking (film): Critical response

 Dead Man Walking was well received by critics.
 Rotten Tomatoes gives it a 95% positive rating based on reviews from 60 critics, with an average rating of 8.24/10.
 The site's consensus states: "A powerful, thought-provoking film that covers different angles of its topic without resorting to preaching, Dead Man Walking will cause the viewer to reflect regardless of their political viewpoint."
-Metacritic gives it a rating of 80/100 based on reviews from 26 critics, indicating "Generally favorable reviews."
+Metacritic gives it a rating of 80/100 based on reviews from 26 critics, indicating "generally favorable" reviews.

 Hal Hinson of The Washington Post commented: "What this intelligent, balanced, devastating movie puts before us is nothing less than a contest between good and evil."
 Kenneth Turan of the Los Angeles Times described the acting: "For this kind of straight-ahead movie to work, the acting must be strong without even a breath of theatricality, and in Penn and Sarandon, Dead Man Walking has performers capable of making that happen."
 Roger Ebert of the Chicago Sun-Times gave the film four stars, his highest rating, and called it "absorbing, surprising, technically superb and worth talking about for a long time afterward."

+Robbins admitted that he wasn’t expecting Sarandon to win the Oscar for Best Actress.
+He told the Calgary Sun prior to the ceremony, “Susan deserves the Oscar this year.
+But her acting is far too subtle and the two of us are far too political for her to receive her due.”